1. Monitoring bracelet (house arrest)

 - you're deaf, blind or mute

-Also, when the court decides that there are circumstances in your case making your defense difficult, you'll be appointed an attorney (as long as you don't hire one yourself).
-However, it's a rare situation that the court does it without your request, so if you believe there are such circumstances in your case, you should ask the court for a defense counsel in writing.
+Also, when the court decides that there are circumstances making your defence particularly difficult, you'll be appointed an attorney (as long as you don't hire one yourself).

 3. What kinds of punishment are there according to the Polish Criminal Code?